selap91/Tacotron2/README.md

 > attention_wrapper.py

-When create 'MyAttentionWrapper', using just RNNcells not some 'pre-net wrapper'.
+When create 'MyAttentionWrapper', using just LSTMs.
+No 'pre-net wrapper'.

 So there are 6 steps
 - Step 1: Passed through a 'Pre-net'.